-Figure 8: WSPR Configuration Screen
+Figure 7: WSPR Configuration Screen

 - 1. Open a web browser (Internet Explorer, Firefox, Chrome, ...) and type in the IP address you just recorded (192.168.0.67 for example).
-This will bring up the configuration screen shown in Figure 8: WSPR Configuration Screen - - 2.
+This will bring up the configuration screen shown in Figure 7: WSPR Configuration Screen - - 2.
 Enter your callsign and gridsquare parameters. - 3.
 Enter the SSID and passkey (password) for your WiFi network.
 These are what you use to enable your cell phone and things like Roku to use your home network.
 If you don't know what they are you'll have to go digging through your router to figure them out (see the Troubleshooting section). - If you elect to not use WiFi then you don't need to enter SSID and Passkey.
 You will have to keep the Pi connected to the network by Ethernet cable because the Pi uses the Internet for time synchronization. - 4.
 Check/uncheck the transmit every 2 mins checkbox.
 (I recommend leaving it unchecked.) - A WSPR message takes just under two minutes to send.
 The fastest you can send WSPR messages is every two minutes.
 It's considered bad form to flood the WSPR servers with messages.
 The default is to send a WSPR message every ten minutes.
 If you check the transmit every 2 mins checkbox then messages will be sent every two minutes.
 This setting is useful for testing and short term experiments. - 5.
-Set the Transmit Power to 20 dBm and Transmit Band to 17m, 15m, 12m or 10m as appropriate. - 6.
+The Transmit Power and Transmit Band should be left as 23 dBm and 30m for the default configuration. - 6.
 When all done click on the update button.
 This will store the data on the Pi.